implenton/formbus/README.md

 ##### Your service

-FormBus is extensible; if your endpoint returns field validation errors, and you can infer the submission state, you should be able to us with your service.
+FormBus is extensible; if your endpoint returns field validation errors, and you can infer the submission state, you should be able to use it with your service.
 More about this later.

 ### Directives